The Gaslight Anthem: Get Hurt (2014–2015)

-Indefinite hiatus and The '59 Sound anniversary tour (2015–2021)
+Hiatus and The '59 Sound anniversary tour (2015–2021)

 On July 29, 2015, the band announced an indefinite hiatus following their European summer tour in support of Get Hurt, which concluded at Reading Festival on Sunday 30 August.

 Two and a half years later, on January 3, 2018, it was revealed that the band would be reuniting for Governors Ball Music Festival held on Randall's Island in New York City.
 The band later announced that they were briefly reuniting for a string of shows celebrating the 10th Anniversary of The '59 Sound.
 Regarding the decision, Brian Fallon noted, "The big thing between us was let's just do what's fun.
 So if it's heavy-handed and not that cool, then let's not do it.
 But we all feel that this is an important record to not only us, but to the people that love it.
 I would not be on the phone talking about my Sleepwalkers record had it not been for The '59 Sound.".

 Fallon stated, however, that the band would not be working on new material during the reunion: "I think Green Day's American Idiot is probably the best comeback or mid-career record that any band has done.
 So if I was sitting on American Idiot level stuff, then I might push for the, 'Hey guys, maybe we should try these songs out.'
 But I'm not sitting on that.
 I don't have a Born to Run in me."
 Fallon elaborated, "People will always say, 'Why are you doing a solo record?'
 And I'm like, 'because I don't have anything to say with Gaslight'.
 Those five records, that's what you got.
 That’s the piece.
 I feel it's a lot like The Replacements.
 There's no new music because that's all Paul Westerberg and the band has to say.
 When the book is over, it's over.
 And I have like... four-and-a-half records I’m really proud of."

 In June 2018, the band released The 59 Sound Sessions, a 10th anniversary album of nine early versions and B-sides from The '59 Sound.
 They then celebrated this milestone with a tour through North America and Europe.
 After the tour's completion, the band reentered its indefinite hiatus, with Brian Fallon releasing two further solo albums, Local Honey (2020) and Night Divine (2021).